Persian Sumac Sauce Salad Dressing

 • Dills (1 tbsp) – I use dried dills in this recipe, but you may as well use fresh dills.

-• Mint leaves (Dried : 1 tbsp of dried / Fresh : 2 tbsp ) Mint leaves are often used in Persian cooking.
+• Mint leaves (Dried : 1 tbsp of dried / Fresh : 2 tbsp ) I use fresh mint leaves.
+Mint leaves are common in Persian cooking.
 This herb revitalizes the sauce, making it so refreshing, especially during a hot day.
-Try not to skip this ingredient or substitute it with any other herb, and I suggest using fresh mint leaves to get the fresh menthol taste into the sauce.

 • Freshly squeezed lemon juice (1 lemon) – I use one whole lemon for this recipe.

 • Freshly squeezed orange juice (1 orange) Orange balances the tartness from the lemon and sumac, so opt for the sweet type of orange to prevent the sauce from becoming too sour.
 I like to include the pulp in the sauce.
-It avoids waste and adds extra texture while allowing you to reap the most Vitamin C from this fruit.
+It avoids waste and adds extra texture while allowing you to reap the most Vitamin C.

 • Salt and freshly ground pepper – I use 1 tsp of pink Himalayan salt and about 1/4 tsp of freshly ground pepper in this recipe.
-It’s the right amount for my preferences.
-Feel free to adjust the amount.
+Feel free to adjust the amount to your preference.

 Persian Sumac Salad